Analysis: Sterling returns to the 1980s, and it may get cheaper still

 "The market has moved very far and very fast in the last couple of weeks, in the face of what is a relatively bleak economic outlook.
 That means there will be a recession but it will be deeper in the UK," said Charles Diebel, head of fixed income strategy at Mediolanum Asset Management, which is betting against the pound.

-Britain faces slower economic growth and more persistent inflation than any other major economy next year, the International Monetary Fund (IMF) forecasts. read more
+Britain faces slower economic growth and more persistent inflation than any other major economy next year, the International Monetary Fund (IMF) forecasts.
+Goldman Sachs expects the UK economy to contract by 0.6% in 2023. read more

 "The currency is cheap but probably needs to be cheaper," Diebel said.